xenserver/dotnet-packages/README.md

 then submit a pull request.
 If for some reason you can't use Github to submit a pull request, then you may send your patch for review to the xs-devel@lists.xenserver.org mailing list, with a link to a public git repository for review.
-Please see the CONTRIB.md file for some general guidelines on submitting changes.
+Please see the [CONTRIB](CONTRIB) file for some general guidelines on submitting changes.

 ## License

 This code is licensed under the BSD 2-Clause license.
 The individual libraries are subject to their own licenses, which can be found in the corresponding directories.
-Please see the LICENSE file for more information.
+Please see the [LICENSE](LICENSE) file for more information.

 ## How to build dotnet-packages